 - Effective from January 2019, Category 2 Global Business Licence (GBC2) has been abolished.

 - Companies conducting business and having their place of central management outside of Mauritius will be required to apply to the FSC to be registered as an Authorised Company.

 - An Authorised Company will be treated as a non-resident for tax purposes in Mauritius.

 Innovation-driven activities for intellectual property (IP) assets

-An income tax exemption is available for companies set up on or after 1 July 2017 that are involved in innovation-driven activities for IP assets developed in Mauritius.
+An income tax exemption is available for companies set up on or after 1 July 2017, which are involved in innovation-driven activities for IP assets developed in Mauritius.
 The exemption will apply for eight tax years, starting from the tax year in which the company starts its innovation-driven activities.
-Similar tax exemptions have been introduced for income derived from the manufacture of pharmaceutical products, medical devices, and high-tech products by companies incorporated after 8 June 2017; these will be available from eight years from the tax year in which the company starts operation.
+Similar tax exemptions have been introduced for income derived from the manufacture of pharmaceutical products, medical devices, and high-tech products by companies incorporated after 8 June 2017; these will be available for eight years from the tax year in which the company starts operation.